 There’s no simple remedy for stigma.
 Telling people they can’t use certain words in ordinary conversation won’t do it.
 It will just make them more wary of expressing themselves.

 Experience is the best guide for which words to avoid or use with care.
 What’s missing in this journey is inclusion of more and more disabled people on job sites, in ordinary housing, restaurants, theaters, parks, on sidewalks.
 Indeed, the problem is similar to the one I believe underlies racism in America: segregation, meaning patterns that separate us, beginning with our neighborhoods.
-Instead of confining ourselves to employment in the disabilities field, such as teaching daily living skills, more disabled people might aggressively seek mainstream jobs, just as mainstream employers should be much more receptive to hiring us.
+Instead of confining ourselves to employment in the disabilities field, more disabled people might aggressively seek mainstream jobs, just as mainstream employers should be much more receptive to hiring us.

 Am I being starry-eyed?
 As an aside, can a blind person be starry-eyed?
 (The metaphors just keep on coming!)